cstepin/SpotifyRecs/README.md

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
-* Music Selection -> Tinder swiping screen -> Final album
+* Music Selection -> Song swiping screen -> Final album
 * Youtube -> Listening to recently albums if need be.

 ### 4. Rough Wireframe